Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 • fermented milk products (cottage cheese, kefir).

-Puppies from two and a half to four months are fed four times a day, starting from four months the number of feeds is reduced to three.
+Puppies from two and a half to four months are fed four times a day, starting from four months the number of feedings is reduced to three.

 Upon reaching eight months, the puppy is transferred to two meals a day.